-Recent accounting pronouncements: In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842).
+Recent accounting pronouncements: In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the statement of financial position for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statement of activities.
-The new standard is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-The Organization is currently evaluating the impact of the pending adoption of the new standard on the financial statements.
+The Foundation adopted the standard on July 1, 2022, utilizing the modified retrospective transition method with no adjustments to the prior period presented.
+Additionally, the Foundation elected the package of practical expedients to not reassess the original conclusion reached regarding lease identification, lease classification and initial direct costs.
+The impact of the adoption was not material to the Foundation's financial statements.